How to Chalk Paint Furniture | Step by Step For Beginners

 If your furniture is anything like mine, it probably has scratches, dings, and even broken corners and chipped-up wood.
 If things like this don’t bother you, you can totally skip past this step.

-Learn more here about painting furniture without sanding or priming.
+If you want to skip these steps, learn more about painting furniture without sanding or priming here.
 Or check out the best paints for furniture without sanding here.

 I used Country Chic Paint’s chalk paint, which has excellent adhesion, just like Annie Sloan’s chalk paint.
 Check out my list of the top chalk paint brands for your future furniture makeovers.